Ibacus peronii: Description

 In common with other slipper lobsters, Ibacus peronii has a broad, flattened body and a large carapace.
 The carapace is reddish brown, and reaches lengths of 2–10 cm, with the whole animal able to reach a length of 23 cm, and a width of 10–14 cm.
 The antennae are also long and broad, and the flattened form of the whole animal allows it to partly penetrate itself in soft substrates.
-There are huge claws on the eight pairs of legs.
+They have five pairs of legs and no claws.
 Captured animals typically weigh around 120 g, but the weight can range from 80 to 200 g.

 Female Ibacus peronii grows faster and reaches larger sizes in comparison to male Ibacus peronii.
 The size of female Ibacus peronii is significant because there is a linear relationship between the fecundity and the carapace length.

 The species is often confused with the Moreton Bay bug, Thenus orientalis, but they can be distinguished by the placement of the eyes: the eyes of I. peronii are near the claws, while those of T. orientalis are at the margin of the legs.